Alpin Loacker Outdoor Online Shop from Austria. Everything for your mountain friends

 Tips for hiking with a dog

-So that Hiking with a dog in Germany and Co. for Highlight for the both of you becomes, you should do some in advance Pay attention to things.
+To ensure that hiking with your dog in Germany and other countries is a highlight for both of you, you should consider a few things in advance.
 We have put together the following tips for you:

 Choosing a suitable route

 Be sure to adapt the route to your fitness level.
-When it comes to dog hiking tours, the focus should always be on the fun factor.
-Therefore, be sure to choose a route that you can both master without any problems.
+The fun factor should always be at the forefront of dog walking tours.
+So make sure you choose a route that you can both manage without any problems.
 Pay attention to both the length and the specified altitude.

-Hiking with your dog should always be quality time together.
-These also include
+Hiking with a dog should always be quality time together.
+This also includes

-• comfortable breaks with enough time for regeneration,
+• comfortable breaks with sufficient time for regeneration,

 • delicious snacks,